Fludrax/tower-defense-phaser/README.md

 - Press `P` to pause/resume
 - Press `1` or `2` to set game speed

+## Gameplay

+- Waves of 5 enemies spawn every 10 seconds and follow the highlighted path.
+- Losing a life occurs when an enemy reaches the path end; defeating one grants money.

 ## Deployment

 Pushing to `main` builds and deploys the site to GitHub Pages automatically.